-“Contemporary laid-back luxury in Pienza's old convent, and a charming slice of authentic Tuscan life”
+“Contemporary laid-back luxury in the heart of picture-perfect Pienza, a charming slice of authentic Tuscan life”

 The 12 bright and airy rooms provide ample space, comfort, and all the crisp linen and mod cons you could wish for; the views over terracotta rooftops feel like paintings from another age.
-And did we mention the team behind it all?
-This is the second project by American owner John, once a US music mogul.
-His countryside hotel, La Bandita, was a runaway success; now he wants to show people the simple, relaxed beauty of life in Pienza, where he and his family live.
-And from the moment you walk through the door, you get a palpable sense of energy and enthusiasm, a real feeling that something exciting is happening to the Tuscan hotel scene.
+This is John's second project; his first, countryside hotel, La Bandita, was a runaway success.
+In this instance, he aims to show people the relaxed beauty of life in Pienza, where he and his family live.
+And from the moment you walk through the door, you get a palpable sense that something exciting is happening to the Tuscan hotel scene.

-- The juxtaposition of a historical Tuscan village with all the comfort, style and character of a cool city hotel.
-There are Illy espresso machines, egg-shaped bathtubs with Ortigia products, even a mini spa
+- The juxtaposition of a historical Tuscan village with cool city hotel styling, like Illy espresso machines, egg-shaped bathtubs and a mini spa

 - Staff are some of the friendliest we've ever met, all emitting genuine warmth and smiles.
 They cannot do enough for you

-- The generous and relaxed spirit: complimentary soft drinks in your minibar; an honesty bar in the lounge, where you can play John's vast vinyl collection; a welcome glass of wine; free laundry if you stay 3+ nights
+- The generous and relaxed spirit: complimentary minibar soft drinks; an honesty bar and vast vinyl collection in the lounge; a welcome glass of wine; free laundry if you stay 3+ nights

-- The beauty of the the Val d’Orcia: Pienza is a Unesco site and you're surrounded by unforgettable landscapes and big views
+- The beauty of the the Val d’Orcia: Unesco-listed Pienza is surrounded by unforgettable landscapes and big views

 - There's a medieval walled garden, but in the summer heat, you may miss a pool